black-angel17/CTF-Docker/README.md

 ### search for more on Java script
 ![image](https://github.com/user-attachments/assets/0e689a4e-1aa4-4836-80fa-4e6882be679b)

-### this code is vulnerable it fetches note1,note2,note3
-### by 3 different request by changinthe path im including the server.js file directly which return the content of the server code
+### this code is vulnerable it fetches note1,note2,note3 by 3 different request by changing the path,im including the server.js file directly which return the content of the server code

 ![image](https://github.com/user-attachments/assets/c8334806-f33d-4a35-91b5-8749acf17268)

-### After reding the server side scripting it is including the files which out considering any input validation so im using path traversal to /etc/passwd file
+### After reading the server side scripting it return the files with out considering any input validation or file permissions, so im using path traversal to fetch /etc/passwd file
+(../../../../../../../../../etc/passwd)
 ![image](https://github.com/user-attachments/assets/d3c4ac12-d339-4e6a-a427-094effabe565)

 ## now the user name and the home path is visible

 ## (../../../../../../../../../home/floki/.ssh/id_rsa) -- this payload works well after url encode

 ![image](https://github.com/user-attachments/assets/3baabbb2-6d21-4c57-8936-cb29afaa8fda)

 ### Now we got private key,we already know ssh port is open so i used ssh to connect